pa810p/bps2/README.md

 # BPS2 - Blood Parameters Storage System

 ## Description
-BPS2 is a simple command line interface to store previous measured blood parameters such a pressure (diastolic, systolic and pulse) and sugar level.
+BPS2 is a simple command line interface to store previous measured blood parameters such as pressure (diastolic, systolic and pulse) and sugar level.
 By default, data is stored in sqlite file named blood.db in local directory.
-There is possibility to synchronize blood.db with postgresql server (in both directions).
+There is possibility to synchronize blood.db with postgresql server.

 ## Installation